bhaecker/feasibility-study-ML-on-ECC/README.md

 Note, that the tables are identical up to the order of their columns.

-If we use the enumerated points instead of the actual two dimensional points, we train on a data set, with two features and one target:
+If we use the enumerated points instead of the actual two dimensional points, we train on a data set with two features and one target:

 | x  | y  | k  |
 |-----|-----|-----|